brotatotes/bht-automation/bht gen 3/Mark/Chapter 7/Mark 7 15 bht.md

 # Mark 7:15 Commentary Help Text

 ## BHT:
-The verse teaches that external factors have no power to defile us; rather, it is the evil thoughts and intentions that come from the heart that can bring moral defilement.
-Although our dietary choices can affect our health, the pollution arises from the wickedness of the heart.
-Ultimately, the verse emphasizes that our internal disposition determines our guilt and moral defilement.
+The defilement of a person does not come from what they consume externally, but rather from the sinful words that originate from their heart and mouth.
+These words, such as idle, unchaste, blasphemous, and wrathful expressions, result in moral defilement, affecting the mind, conscience, and actions of an individual.
+It is important to note that even if something harmful is ingested, the pollution still arises from the wickedness within.
+Ultimately, it is the condition of the heart that determines a person's moral purity or defilement.

 ## Choicest Commentary Quotes:
 ### Philip Schaff: